 By far the most common circumstances for a Landlord to consider forfeiture of a lease is due to non-payment of rent.
 If a different breach of lease has occurred then the landlord should serve the tenant with a formal notice which should state exactly what that breach is and must give the tenant a set period of time to rectify the breach.

 If the tenant complies with the notice and rectifies the breach within the set time period then the landlord’s right of forfeiture no longer stands but if the tenant continues to commit a breach of the lease the landlord can then pursue forfeiture of the lease through the court.

-If the tenant is in genuine financial difficulties, a possible alternative to forfeiture is to agree that the lease is surrendered by the tenant.
+If the tenant is in genuine financial difficulties, a possible alternative to forfeiture of lease is to agree that the lease is surrendered by the tenant.
 This at least will avoid significant legal costs and possible delay.

-If at any time, whether Notice if served or not, the Landlord must make sure that he does not waive his right to forfeit the Lease.
-A waiver occurs when the Landlord is aware of the breach and performs an act which recognises the existence of the Landlord and Tenant relationship.
+Whether Notice is served or not, the Landlord must make sure not to waive (lose) the right to forfeit the Lease.
+A waiver occurs when the Landlord is aware of the breach and performs an act which continues to recognise the existence of the Landlord and Tenant relationship.

 If the breach of Covenant is for non payment of rent then the Landlord must first demand the rent.
 If the rent is not received within a reasonable amount of time the Landlord may then re-enter and forfeit the Lease.

 If, however, the breach is a breach of a covenant in the lease other than the payment of rent the Landlord must first serve a Notice under Section 146 of the Law of Property Act 1925.